Are you considering a Tour de France cycling tour for 2024?

 4. What makes your Tour de France cycling holidays special?

 We work really hard to make sure we offer the best tour de France cycling tours on the market.
 Our motto is “our experience makes yours” and we really believe this is true.

-Our staff have a huge amount of combined knowledge and experience of the Tour de France – well over 50 years experience if you combine it together!
+Our staff have a huge amount of knowledge and experience of the Tour de France – well over 50 years experience if you combine it together!
 It’s not just the hosts and guides our clients meet, but the people that our clients don’t always see – people like me!

-I have been planning Tour de France trips for Sports Tours for twelve years now and in total Sports Tours have been running Tour de France tour experiences for over twenty years (that’s twenty years of feedback to hone what we offer!).
+I have been planning Tour de France trips for Sports Tours for fourteen years now and in total Sports Tours have been running Tour de France tour experiences for over twenty years (that’s twenty years of feedback to hone what we offer!).

 I think this really makes a difference in the end product.
 The route changes each year and it’s only because of my and my team’s personal knowledge of the logistics for the Tour and connections that we can get the best accommodation and experiences for our guests.

 The fact that we’re based in France and speak the language means we can have a very close relationship with the organisers and hotel owner.
 We have our own local knowledge of how things work in France that can really make the difference.

 Finally, our guides are all passionate cyclists who love the Tour and looking after our guests.
 They make our guest experience unforgettable and deliver a first class service.

 We think we have the best logistics out there – we’ve got a fleet of minibuses and vehicles with bike racks and trailers, driven by French people that know their country and the race extremely well.